Copyright law of the Netherlands: Private copy

-On 10 April 2014 the European Court of Justice ruled the Dutch exclusion for home-copying to be infringing the directive 2001/29/EG - article 5 § 2- b and § 5.
+On 10 April 2014 the European Court of Justice ruled the Dutch exclusion for home-copying to be infringing the directive 2001/29/EG – article 5 § 2- b and § 5.
 According to EU directive, this makes homecopying unlawful.
 There have been other cases in which Dutch Auteurswet has been ruled unlawful.
 The Netherlands however has not changed said article nor complied to the request to make prosecuting those whom homecopy possible.

 History

 Historically, governments issued monopolierechten (monopoly-rights) to publishers for the sale of printed work.
-Great Britain was the first to change this in 1710 with the Statute of Anne, which stated that authors, not publishers, had the right to claim a monopoly on the work.
+Great Britain was the first to change this in 1710, with the Statute of Anne, which stated that authors, not publishers, had the right to claim a monopoly on the work.
 It also entailed protection for buyers of printed work in that publishers were no longer allowed to control the use of sold works.
 Furthermore, it limited exclusive rights to 28 years, after which the work or works would be released to the public domain.

+In 1817, the first copyright legislation (Auteurswet) introduced, then later extended in 1881, 1912 and 2008, respectively.